3DReshaper/Scripts/Tank inspection/readme.md

 # Tank inspection

-2 scripts to extract measurement points on tank mesh(es)
+2 scripts to extract measurement points on tank mesh(es):

 - create points at a radius in an angular increment on a mesh: useful for creating inspection points on a tank floor to inspect settlement
 - create points onto the shell of a tank at angular increments